From Scrabble to Catan, we look at board games that survive the transition from physical to digital

 You’ve played Scrabble before, right?
 It barely warrants explaining, but just in case: two to four players take turns to build their hand of seven random letters into words on a crossword-style gridded board.
 Scrabble is a stone cold classic that’s stood the test of time better than any other word game; a great test of both tactical nous and word-smithing abilities.
 Playing digitally is a little different from playing face-to-face – there’s no penalty for wrong words, for example, and you can look up ideas in the built-in dictionary any time.
 That doesn’t make it any less satisfying to use up all your letters in one go for that coveted 50-point bonus, though!

 Hasbro’s iOS adaptation of Scrabble is pretty good, and for our money the authenticity of the board layout and letter scores makes it a winner over alternatives like Words With Friends.
 Online matchmaking is pretty easy, whether you want to challenge a similarly-skilled stranger or someone from your Facebook friends list.
-However, the app does have occasional network connection problems which are a nuisance when they rear their heads.
 You can also play against the computer if you want to hone your skills in private, and the app will point out missed opportunities to help improve your game.
 The app is fairly pricey, but if you can stomach a few ads there’s also a free version [US/UK] available.

 Really Bad Chess